Alexandra Lemoine

 Alexandra Lemoine (born 1 April 1928) is a French former artistic gymnast.
 She competed at the 1952 Summer Olympics.
 She was born in Dachnów, Poland.
 Additionally, she also competed at the 1950 World Artistic Gymnastics Championships where she helped her French team to silver and won an individual bronze medal on the vault apparatus.

+Biography

+At the 1950 World Artistic Gymnastics Championships, she won the bronze medal in the Vault (gymnastics).

+She was crowned French Gymnastics Championships in the all-around competition in 1952 and 1953.

+At the age of 24, she competed in the 1952 Summer Olympics in Helsinki, but did not place on the podium.